 Have vehicles cleared from the streets in order to provide for the curb-to-curb sweeps.

-To all residents: The Public Works Street Department will start its spring street sweeping the week of Monday April 3.
+To all residents: The Public Works Street Department will start its fall street sweeping in the month of November.
 We will hopefully cover the entire town in approximately 2-3 weeks, weather permitting.
 Please help us by keeping your vehicles and garbage receptacles off the streets.
-Please do not sweep grass clippings into the roadways.
+Please do not rake leaves into the roadways.
 Citations could be issued for placing leaves or grass clippings in the street.

 Any questions feel free to contact us at 515-967-2418

-Keep yourself informed by visiting our website at www.cityofbondurant.com or follow us on Facebook or Twitter.
+Keep yourself informed by visiting our website or follow us on Facebook or Twitter.

 Why does Bondurant sweep the streets?